matrix-org/matrix-spec-proposals/proposals/4015-bot-indicator.md

 ### Details of the flag

-The flag consists of a boolean flag in the `content` of the event.
+The flag consists of a boolean `bot` flag in the `content` of the event.
 It can therefore take either the values `true` or `false` but also can be omitted.
 In this case, the user should be considered `not a bot`.